The Seahawks used a hobbled Quinton Dunbar against the Bills and paid the price

 “He was hobbling,’’ Carroll said of Dunbar.
 “He tried to suck it up and keep going, but we needed to get him out.’’

-By then, though, much damage had been done, with the Bills picking on Dunbar time and again as Josh Allen threw for 415 yards in Buffalo’s 44-34 win.
+By then, though, much damage had been done, with the Bills picking on Dunbar time and again as Josh Allen threw for 415 yards in Buffalo’s 44-34 victory.

 “He had a tough day,’’ Carroll said. “ … He was surviving a bit more than we wanted to.’’